Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Discrete element method for modelling contact forces

-Rolling friction is not included in the above expression because it it only contributes to the torque and not to the net force.
-The a total torque on the particle is given by,
+Rolling friction is not included in the above expression because it only contributes to the torque and not to the net force.
+The total torque on the particle is given by

 where $\boldsymbol{T}_r$ is the torque contribution due to rolling friction.
-Torques due to normal reaction do not enter in this expression because normal forces always point towards the center of the particle for spherical particles and thus do not generate torques.
+Torques due to normal reaction do not enter this expression because normal forces always point towards the centre of the particle for spherical particles and thus do not generate torques.